-- Sue Hadley, Head of Children's Services and Agency Decision Maker.
-She gained an MA (Hons) 1978 University of Dundee; an MSc in 1998 in Care, Policy and Management at the London Guildhall University and a CQSW/Dip. in Applied Social Sciences in 1988 at Southbank University. - Diane Keens Group Manager Placements & Resources since April 2011 and is Registered Manager of the Adoption Service. - Diane was manager of an Adoption Team from 2002, joining Southend in September 2007 as Adoption Team Manager and has worked within Children and Families Service for over 30 years in Essex and Thurrock.
+- John O'Loughlin is Head of Children's Services and ADM.
+He holds a Dip SW; Dip HE and Msc (distinction) in Public Sector Management.
+John has worked in the public service for over 30 years across Health, Education and Social Care. - Diane Keens Group Manager Placements & Resources since April 2011 and is Registered Manager of the Adoption Service.
+Diane was manager of an Adoption Team from 2002, joining Southend in September 2007 as Adoption Team Manager and has worked within Children and Families Service for over 30 years in Essex and Thurrock.
 Diane gained a Certificate Qualification in Social Work in 1985 at Chelmer College, Essex; a Bsc Hons Degree in Social Work (1st) in 2000 at Anglia Polytechnic University, Full PQ award and a Post Graduate Diploma in Social Work (Management) in 2006 at Anglia Ruskin University - Jo Hines, Adoption Team Manager from May 2011 has extensive adoption experience having worked previously in the Adoption Service in Essex since 1997 and as Senior Practitioner in the Southend Adoption Team since 2007.
-Jo has a particular interest in Theraplay which brings an added dimension to the Team. - Elaine Watkins, Senior Practitioner (since July 2011), has worked in social work since 1991, focusing on various children's services.
-Elaine took time out to study for a degree in Health Promotion before qualifying as a Social Worker in 2004, when she joined the Permanent Placement Team in 2004.
-She has worked in the Adoption Team since November 2005. - Faye Khraud (since July 2012).
-Faye gained a BA in Social Work at the University of Essex in 2010 and worked in the Care Management Teams in Southend prior to joining the adoption team. - Susan Ikhifa (since July 2012).
-Susan completed her Diploma in Social Work in 2003 and has previously worked in the Redbridge Adoption Team before joining Southend. - Aimee Fossett, Social Worker, was a student social worker in the team in 2009 and joined the team on a permanent basis in 2010 having gained her Degree in Social Work at Southend University. - Ruth Cadywould is a qualified social worker and joined the team in November 2010.
+Jo has a particular interest in Theraplay in which she holds level 1 & 2 training, which brings an added dimension to the Team.
+She has level 2 Dyadic Development psychology; levels 1&2 Sensory Attachment Intervention and foundation & level 1 Just Right State. - Faye Khraud (since July 2012).
+Faye gained a BA in Social Work at the University of Essex in 2010 and worked in the Care Management Teams in Southend prior to joining the adoption team.
+She has level 1 Dyadic Development psychology; levels 1&2 Sensory Attachment Intervention and foundation & level 1 Just Right State and level 1 & 2 Theraplay. - Diane Bowden, social Worker holds a BA(Hons)Social Work obtained in 2013; level 1 Dyadic Development psychology; levels 1&2 Sensory Attachment Intervention and foundation & level 1 Just Right State and commenced working for the adoption service in July 2013. - Aimee Fossett, Social Worker, was a student social worker in the team in 2009 and joined the team on a permanent basis in 2010 having gained her Degree in Social Work at Southend University.
+She has level 1 Dyadic Development psychology; levels 1&2 Sensory Attachment Intervention, level 1 & 2 Theraplay and foundation & level 1 Just Right State. - Ruth Cadywould is a qualified social worker and senior practitioner and joined the team in November 2010.
 Ruth is a qualified nurse and qualified social worker and has considerable experience working in residential settings with adolescents and younger children.
+She has level 1 Dyadic Development psychology; levels 1Sensory Attachment Intervention, level 1 Theraplay and foundation & level 1 Just Right State. - Anne Caine I have an NNEB Nursery Nurse Examination Board (Distinction) Child Development.
+Higher National Diploma in Child Care and Education and a Social Work Degree 2:1.
+In September 2007 after qualifying as a social worker I worked in First Contact